Minimum Wage Philippines 2025 in All Regions

 Have you thought about why there are different minimum wages in different parts of the country?
 Why not make it equal so everyone will get the same amount of salary?

-According to the National Wages and Productivity Commission, the minimum wage varies per region because there is different economic condition depending on the location of the country.
+According to the National Wages and Productivity Commission, the minimum wage varies per region because there is different economic conditions depending on the location of the country.
 Moreover, the minimum wage depends on the cost of living of the workers based on RA 6727 or the Wage Rationalization Act.

 Source: National Wages and Productivity Commission/ PIA